johanhellsvik/introduction-to-pdc/PITCHME.md

 ## Requesting a specific type of node

-It is also possible in SLURM to request a specific type of node, e.g. if there is a mix of large or small memory nodes e.g.
+It is also possible in SLURM to request a specific type of node
 ```
 # Request a node with at least 1 TB RAM
 salloc -t 1:00:00  -A <allocation> -N 1 --mem=1000000